Arizona State Route 238: Route description

-While the mile markers indicate a start in Gila Bend, the highway is not actually part of the State Highway System until 11 mi west of the Maricopa/Pinal County line near the Goodyear neighborhood of Mobile, at Mile Marker 24.
+While the mile markers indicate a start in Gila Bend, the highway is not actually part of the State Highway System until 11 mi west of the Maricopa/Pinal County line near the Goodyear neighborhood of Mobile, at Mile Marker 24 in the Sonoran Desert National Monument.
 The road west of this point is actually a county route.
 This stretch of road is known as Maricopa Road (except for a brief portion signed as Smith Enke Road within the city of Maricopa) and serves as a direct route between the two towns as well as an access road for the Sonoran Desert National Monument.
 It was originally a dirt road from Gila Bend to Maricopa, it was upgraded to a state highway to serve a proposed hazardous waste management facility west of Mobile.
 The official State Highway map shows this road terminating at Maricopa at the junction with State Route 347.
 Since its upgrade to a paved highway, this road has become a common shortcut for residents of the southern part of the Phoenix Metropolitan Area travelling to Yuma and San Diego.